 Top 3 Tips

 - Get the right style

-- Don’t repeat the ET1
+- Don’t repeat what’s in the ET1 form

 - Refer to the case documents

-The aim is not to repeat the content of your ET1 claim form (or separate Particulars of Claim document if that’s what you used) but instead to add additional information which the Tribunal will not have seen before.
+The aim is not to repeat the content of your ET1 claim form (or separate Particulars of Claim document if that’s what you used) but instead to add additional information which the tribunal will not have seen before.
 Types of additional information would include:

 - Comments on the ET3 (defence document)

 - Details of your attempts to mitigate your loss (get another job)

 - Comments on the documents disclosed by the both side (you won’t have seen these at the ET1 stage).
 And comments about documents which are clearly missing, and perhaps withheld intentionally.

 - Comments on any written answers or further information obtained from the Respondent (the employer) after proceedings started.